Cannabis advocacy veteran Neil Magnuson greets people by name as they walk into the Vancouver Downtown Eastside’s newest weed store.

 But the prices are still too high, says Magnuson with a shake of his head.
 They need to be even lower to entice people to buy weed instead of meth, which sells for similar prices on the street just outside the shop.

-His new shop, The Healing Wave, is part of a grassroots harm reduction initiative called The Cannabis Substitution Program that helps people access low-cost cannabis as a substitute for other, more harmful substances.
+His new shop, The Healing Wave, is part of a grassroots harm reduction initiative called The Cannabis Substitution Project that helps people access low-cost cannabis as a substitute for other, more harmful substances.
 The initiative breaks laws at all three levels of government, but Magnuson says its life-saving potential justifies breaking the writ of law.

 “I will not comply with any regulations that impede our ability to provide low-barrier access to people, or stop us from being able to help people in the ways that we are,” he says.